belgio99/dsm7-dvb-drivers/README.md

 ```bash
 /compile/Embedded-MediaDrivers/dl/SYNO-Geminilake
 ```
-- You can also use wget to download them directly from the container in the right folder.
+- You can also use the wget in the container to download the files directly in the right folder.

 ## GPL Sources
 Browse again the [archive.synology.com/download/ToolChain](https://archive.synology.com/download/ToolChain) folder and download the Synology NAS GPL sources for your architecture.
 Download the `linux-<kernelversion>.tgz` (in my case `linux-4.4.x.txz`) and transfer it to your container, in: